exvim/exvim.github.io/docs/install.md

 The exVim turn on the powerline font support by default.
 To make it work, you need to install powerline font to your system.

-exVim provide DejaVuSansMono for Powerline by default.
-You can download it [here](downloads/DejaVuSansMono-for-powerline.zip).
-Unzip it and install all the `.ttf` file manually.
+We highly recommend DejaVuSansMono for Powerline.
+Just download [DejaVuSansMono-for-powerline.zip]({{site.baseurl}}downloads/DejaVuSansMono-for-powerline.zip), unzip it and install all the `.ttf` file manually.

-You can also select other powerline-font in [here](https://github.com/Lokaltog/powerline-fonts)
+You can also select other powerline-font in [Lokaltog/powerline-fonts](https://github.com/Lokaltog/powerline-fonts)

 If you think non of the fonts satisfy you, you can patch your favorite font by [fontpatching](https://powerline.readthedocs.org/en/latest/fontpatching.html)